 MY TEENAGE JEHOVAH'S WITNESS WIFE:

 EXEMPLARY CONGREGATION PUBLISHER & SERIAL ADULTERESS

-The second submitted autobiography relates the account of a recently married non-JW Wife who converted to the Jehovah's Witnesses and soon thereafter disowned her loving and trusting Husband.
+The third submitted autobiography relates the account of a recently married non-JW Wife who converted to the Jehovah's Witnesses and soon thereafter disowned her loving and trusting Husband.
 JW Wife then began using her busy JW witnessing and meeting schedule and her morally-corrupt JW friends to hide serial "cheating", and eventually something so SHOCKING that you will have to read the autobiography to believe it.
 Readers are put on notice that this account contains some sexually explicit material which we have attempted to edit as best as we could and still retain the info and image that the victimized husband wants readers to take away from his unbelievable REAL JW WORLD marriage.
 CLICK ON LINK TO READ:

 MY BUSY-BUSY JEHOVAH'S WITNESS WIFE: